dvitale199/blossom/mvp_technical_plan.md

 **Why Supabase over raw Cloud SQL:**
 - Gives you PostgreSQL (you know it)
-- Includes auth (see below)
+- Includes auth
-- Includes file storage (see below)
+- Includes file storage
 - Real-time subscriptions if you need them later
 - Row Level Security for multi-tenant safety
 - Generous free tier, predictable pricing
 - Dashboard for debugging

-**Why not a vector database (Pinecone, Weaviate)?**
+**Why not a vector database?**
 You don't need one yet.
 PostgreSQL with `pgvector` extension (included in Supabase) handles similarity search fine for MVP scale.
-Don't add infrastructure complexity until you prove you need it.

 **⚠️ Hard-to-reverse decision:** Database choice is sticky.
 PostgreSQL is safe—it's boring and that's good.
-If you started with MongoDB or a pure vector DB, migration would hurt.

 ### File Storage: **Supabase Storage (backed by S3)**

 Consolidating with your database provider simplifies operations.
-Features you get:
-- Signed URLs for secure uploads/downloads
-- Image transformations (for thumbnails)
-- Integrates with Row Level Security

-Alternative: GCS is fine if you want to stay pure GCP.
-The integration work is similar.

 ### Auth: **Supabase Auth (included)**